FireStreaker2/GameLauncher/README.md

 # GameLauncher
- Simple game launcher made with next + electron
+ Simple game launcher made with Next, Electron, and Chakra